 Know What Colic Is and How to Comfort Your Baby

-Edited by Debbie, Charmed, Ephraim, Anonymous and 3 others
+Edited by Debbie, Charmed, Ephraim, Olivia and 2 others

 We all know that babies need lots of love and attention.
 Their crying lets you know they need to be fed, they are sleepy or they need a diaper change.